adonisjs/v5-docs/content/guides/fundamentals/deployment.md

   }
   ```
 - Build your AdonisJS application as usual.
 - Copy the output of `public/assets` to your CDN server.
-For example, [here is a command](https://github.com/adonisjs-community/polls-app/blob/main/commands/PublishAssets.ts) we use to publish the assets to an s3 bucket.
+For example, [here is a command](https://github.com/adonisjs-community/polls-app/blob/main/commands/PublishAssets.ts) we use to publish the assets to an Amazon S3 bucket.

 ---

-### Using Nginx to deliver static files
+### Using NGINX to deliver static files
-Another option is to offload the task of serving assets to Nginx.
-If you use webpack encore to compile the front-end assets, you must aggressively cache all the static files since they are fingerprinted.
+Another option is to offload the task of serving assets to NGINX.
+If you use Webpack Encore to compile the front-end assets, you must aggressively cache all the static files since they are fingerprinted.

-Add the following block to your Nginx config file. **Make sure to replace the values inside the angle brackets `<>`**.
+Add the following block to your NGINX config file. **Make sure to replace the values inside the angle brackets `<>`**.

 ```nginx
 location ~ \.(jpg|png|css|js|gif|ico|woff|woff2) {